Make the most of MagSafe with this iPhone 12 mini cases

-Best MagSafe-compatible iPhone 12 mini Cases iMore 2021
+Best MagSafe-compatible iPhone 12 mini cases iMore 2022

-Why do you need MagSafe-compatible iPhone 12 mini cases?
-After all, any of the best iPhone 12 mini cases will work with a MagSafe charger as long as it's fairly thin and doesn't have a grip on the back.
-However, if you want to take full advantage of the MagSafe charger and other MagSafe accessories like the MagSafe wallet, you'll need a case that is specifically made for MagSafe.
-These cases have an embedded ring of magnets for a self-guided and secure connection (that snaps together with a satisfying click) to the MagSafe charger, MagSafe charger alternatives, and MagSafe accessories.
+So, you've got the fabulous little iPhone 12 mini and you'd like to keep it protected.
+You'd also like to be able to take advantage of Apple's MagSafe technology.
+Thankfully, plenty of the best iPhone 12 mini cases will also let you charge with a MagSafe charger as long as it's fairly thin and doesn't have a grip on the back.
+So, why do you need a MagSafe-compatible iPhone 12 mini case?
+If you want to take full advantage of the MagSafe charger and other accessories, you'll need an iPhone 12 mini case that is specifically made for MagSafe.
+These cases have an embedded ring of magnets for a self-guided and secure connection (that snaps together with a satisfying click) to the MagSafe accessories.

 - The original: Apple iPhone 12 mini Silicone Case with MagSafe